propgmachine/for-of-4-lyfe/README.md

 ### Guidelines

 * Although we won't be testing for what kind of loop you'll be using, this isn't just an exercise in solving problems.
 Let's use our new `for of` loop!
-* We WILL be testing for function expressions using `const`.
-If you aren't passing that particular test, look up function expressions again, or refer to our example!

 ### Challenge Descriptions